Scientific Name

 Description

-Many plants sold in nurseries as A. urbicum are hybrids of this species or something else entirely different, as they are often stemless or branching and tend to flower at the height of only a few inches.
+Many plants sold in nurseries as Aeonium urbicum are hybrids of this species or something else entirely different, as they are often stemless or branching and tend to flower at a height of only a few inches.
 None of these characteristics are consistent with this species.

 Hardiness